Vulnerability Assessment of Large-scale Power Systems to False Data Injection Attacks: System Model

 \subsection{Attack Model}

-The attacker's knowledge and capabilities are described as follows:\footnote{While these assumptions may seem unrealistic, we have shown in other work \cite{JZhangGM16} that an attacker can cause comparable physical consequences with much less system knowledge.
+The attacker is assumed to have (i) the ability to perform system-wide DCOPF; and (ii) control of measurements in a subgraph $\mathcal{S}$ of the network.\footnote{While these assumptions may seem unrealistic, we have shown in other work \cite{JZhangGM16} that an attacker can cause comparable physical consequences with much less system knowledge.
 A similar bi-level optimization problem is introduced to evaluate power system vulnerability to more limited attackers, and the techniques presented in this paper could be readily applied to that problem for large systems.
-For simplicity, we focus on the stronger attacker in this paper.}: \begin{enumerate} \item The attacker is able to perform system-wide DCOPF. \item The attacker controls measurements in a subset $\mathcal{S}$ of the network. \end{enumerate}
+For simplicity, we focus on the stronger attacker in this paper.}